The 20 Best Melanoma Doctors Near Me in Oregon, US

 Offers Telehealth

-Aimee Kohn is a Hematologist in Portland, Oregon.
+Aimee Kohn is a Hematologist practicing medicine in Portland, Oregon.
 Dr. Kohn is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Colorectal Cancer, Familial Colorectal Cancer, Pleuropulmonary Blastoma, and Paget Disease of the Breast.
+She is also highly rated in 30 other conditions, according to our data.
+Her clinical expertise encompasses Colorectal Cancer, Familial Colorectal Cancer, Pleuropulmonary Blastoma, and Paget Disease of the Breast.

 What is the definition of Melanoma?